-In the event you should require spare parts, please order through your ESSE dealer or by contacting ESSE via our website, www.esse.com.
+In the event you should require spare parts, please order through your ESSE dealer or by contacting ESSE via telephone (01282 813235) or our website, www.esse.com.

-Should you have cause for dissatisfaction with your cooker, you should contact your ESSE dealer, who will, in most instances, be able to offer you immediate assistance.
+Should you have cause for dissatisfaction with your stove, you should contact your ESSE dealer, who will, in most instances, be able to offer you immediate assistance.
 You will be required to give the following details.

 - Your name, address and postcode.

 - Your telephone/contact details.

 - Clear and concise details of the fault.

-- Model and serial number of the cooker (found on panel at rear).
+- o Model and serial number of the stove (found on panel at rear).

 - Purchase date (please note that a valid purchase receipt or guarantee documentation is required for in-guarantee service calls).